Bayesian Benefit-Risk Assessment with Dependent Outcomes via Latent Factor Models: Factor Models for Multi-criteria Decision Analysis

 \subsubsection{Bayesian structural equation modelling}

-The Bayesian formulation of factor models, introduced by \shortciteA{muthen2012} and extended by \shortciteA{vamvourellis2021generalised}, provides an alternative model by replacing any exact zero restrictions of parameters in $\Lambda$ and $\Psi$, with approximate zero ones.
-This is done by using informative priors that place a large amount of probability mass around zero; these models are henceforth denoted as approximate zero.
-The equation framework in \eqref{augmented} is generalised with the addition of a variable-individual specific random effect $u_{ij}$s as follows
+The Bayesian formulation of factor models, introduced by \shortciteA{muthen2012} and extended by \shortciteA{vamvourellis2021generalised}, provides an alternative specification by replacing exact zero restrictions on elements of $\Lambda$ with approximate ones.
+This is achieved by assigning informative priors that concentrate mass near zero; we refer to such models as \emph{approximate zero} models.
+The latent variable framework in \eqref{augmented} is extended by introducing variable-specific random effects $u_{ij}$, leading to